A1.26: Senses and perceiving

 Instruction: Choose the correct solution

-Exercise 8: A trip to the market
+Exercise 8: A day at the market

 Instruction: